dean-jl/YouTube-Playlist-Cleaner/README.md

-# YouTube Playlist Trimmer
+# YouTube Playlist Cleaner

 A browser extension for Chrome and Edge that allows you to bulk-delete videos from any of your YouTube playlists based on a powerful set of customizable filters.

 ## Features

 -   **Works on Any Playlist:** Clean up your "Watch Later" list, public playlists, or your own private playlists.
 -   **Flexible Filtering Logic:** Combine filters using either **AND** (all criteria must match) or **OR** (any criterion can match).
 -   **Advanced Text Matching:**
     -   Search for multiple keywords in video titles or channel names (e.g., `news, politics`).
     -   Search for exact phrases using double quotes (e.g., `"let's play"`).
 -   **Filter by Watched Status:** Automatically remove all videos that are marked as fully or partially watched.
 -   **Filter by Age:** Remove videos older than a specified number of days, weeks, months, or years.
+-   **Dry Run Option:** Preview which videos would be deleted without actually removing them.
+This generates a report showing all matched videos and the reasons for their selection.
 -   **Safe and Transparent:**
     -   A **Cancel** button allows you to stop the operation at any time.
-  - Generates a downloadable `.txt` summary file detailing exactly which videos were removed and why.
+    -   Generates a downloadable `.txt` summary file detailing exactly which videos were removed (or would be removed in a dry run) and why.

 ## Installation